Chart Color Schemes

 Educational attainment in Lochinvar aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 16.0%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common (11.2%), followed by postgraduate qualifications (2.7%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 49.5% of residents aged 15+ holding such qualifications, including advanced diplomas (12.8%) and certificates (36.7%).
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 49.5% of residents aged 15+ holding them.

-Educational participation is high, with 29.9% of residents currently enrolled in formal education, comprising 11.0% in primary, 8.4% in secondary, and 4.1% in tertiary education.
+Advanced diplomas account for 12.8% and certificates for 36.7%.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+This includes 11.0% in primary education, 8.4% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education